LarsTinnefeld/Homepage_experiment_testing/README.md

 # A/B Testing Case study: Homepage Experiment
-A test process for analyzing the impact of an experiment.
+## A test process to analyze the impact of an experiment.

 **By Lars Tinnefeld**, 2021-01-23